LeanAdmin/support-discussions/README.md

 # Support

 Our repository for support questions.
+Use the **Discussions** tab to ask and search for questions.

 ## Rules